pieterbonnet/pbHolidaysComputation/README.md

 [🔝 Back to presentation of properties and methods](#aefpresentationm)<br>
 [🔝 Back to Table of contents](#table-of-contents)
 <a id=aefsharedmethods></a>
-### Shared methods
+### ✨ Shared methods
 <a id=aeffs></a>
 ##### FromString(value) as String
 Returns an AnnualEvent interface object encoded in the string value.
-**Note:** It does not return an AnnualEventFix object, but rather an AnnualEvent object.
+**Note:** It does **not return** an AnnualEventFix object, but rather an AnnualEvent object.

     Var VictoriaDay As New AnnualEventFix("Victoria Day",5,25) // May, 25th
+    VictoriaDay.AlwaysPreviousWeekDay = 2

-    Var s as string = VictoriaDay.ToString
+    Var s as string = VictoriaDay.ToString // Storing object properties in string format

-    Var ae As AnnualEvent = AnnualEventFix.FromString(s) // Return a AnnualEvent (NOT a AnnualEventFix) Var aeFix as new AnnualEventFix(ae) // Creating a AnnualEventFix from then AnnualEvent [🔝 Back to presentation of properties and methods](#aefpresentations)<br>
+    Var ae As AnnualEvent = AnnualEventFix.FromString(s) // Return a AnnualEvent (NOT a AnnualEventFix) // Reading the string to construct an AnnualEvent object
+    Var aeFix as new AnnualEventFix(ae) // Creating a AnnualEventFix from then AnnualEvent [🔝 Back to presentation of properties and methods](#aefpresentations)<br>
 🔝 [Back to Table of contents](#table-of-contents)
+<a id="jump-aee-class"></a>
-## AnnualEventEaster and AnnualEventOrthodoxEaster Classes
+## 🧊  AnnualEventEaster and 🧊  AnnualEventOrthodoxEaster Classes

 In addition to the [common properties](#common-properties) and [common methods](#common-methods) of the interface, here are the properties specific to this class.